AbodHassam/JavaScript/JavaScript3/Week9/homework.md

 # Homework Week 9

+## So why should i do this homework?
+Using constructor functions help with structuring code.
+It is one of many **design patterns**.
+The reason we use the constructr function design pattern is because it is a **solid desing pattern** first of.
+Second it **connects everything** you have learned in js: objects, function, properties, methods, keys, arrays.
+If you get how a constructor function work then you get how javascript work!

 ## Step 2: Getting into promises
 Rewrite the following code (using promise and other control flow tools/features):